Lappula

 Lappula is a genus of flowering plants in the borage family known generally as stickseeds.
-They are native to the northern hemisphere.
+They are native to temperate and subtropical regions of the world, including North America, Eurasia, North Africa, South Africa, and southern South America.
 These are annual herbs producing funnel-shaped flowers and prickly fruits.
 One of the best known species is the European stickseed, Lappula squarrosa, which is a notorious noxious weed.